Home

 1. DNA Testing Adviser.
 My successful use of DNA testing in Adoption Search inspired me to create this web site.
 Read the rest of this site now, bookmark it, and come back later for additional content.

 2. ISOGG.
 The International Society of Genetic Genealogy promotes the use of DNA in genealogy.
 Membership is free and their web site includes everything from basic information for beginners to advanced tools for experts.
 Members can participate in their DNA-NEWBIE mailing list.
-There is also a new ISOGG Wiki that is compiling information on genetic genealogy.
+There is also an ISOGG Wiki where you can look up information on any DNA testing subject.